ctavolazzi/code-conductor/README.md

 # Code Conductor

-Code Conductor is a toolkit for setting up AI-assisted development environments and managing work efforts.
+Code Conductor is a lightweight, text-based system for creating powerful AI work circuits.
+Build contextual workflows using markdown files with Obsidian-style linking that scale infinitely.
+Works with any LLM on any hardware, delivering human-readable, durable knowledge management without complexity.

 ## Version